Chairman Emeritus and Chairman, OVT Strategic Development Committee

 Ray Cisneros was named Senior Vice President, Global Marketing and Business Development in 2018 after serving as Senior Vice President of Worldwide Sales and Marketing, and as Senior Vice President of Worldwide Sales and Sales Operations since 2012.
 Mr. Cisneros joined OmniVision in 2002 and began working in various areas of sales, including key account management, regional management and sales operations.
 Currently, Mr. Cisneros manages global sales, sales operations, corporate sales and marketing.
 In his ten years with OmniVision, Mr. Cisneros has been part of the team that helped build OmniVision to its current level of business.
 Prior to joining OmniVision, Mr. Cisneros held various senior management positions in the area of sales and marketing for companies in the fiber optics and semiconductor industries, including Sagitta, Inc., UMC and Novellus Systems, Inc. Earlier in his career, Mr. Cisneros served as a failure analyst and materials engineer at FMC Corporation.
 Mr. Cisneros holds a B.S. in Metallurgical Engineering from the Illinois Institute of Technology and an MBA from Golden Gate University.

 Dr. Boyd Fowler

-Boyd Fowler joined OmniVision in December 2015 as the Vice President of Marketing and was appointed Chief Technology Officer in July 2017.
+Dr. Boyd Fowler joined OmniVision in December 2015 as the Vice President of Marketing and was appointed Chief Technology Officer in July 2017.
 Prior to joining OmniVision, he was co-founder and VP of Engineering at Pixel Devices, where he focused on developing high-performance CMOS image sensors.
 After Pixel Devices was acquired by Agilent Technologies, Dr. Fowler was responsible for advanced development of commercial CMOS image sensor products.
-In 2003, Dr. Fowler joined Fairchild Imaging as the CTO and VP of Technology, where he developed SCMOS image sensors for high performance scientific applications.
+In 2003, Dr. Fowler joined Fairchild Imaging as the CTO and VP of Technology, where he developed SCMOS image sensors for high-performance scientific applications.
 After Fairchild Imaging was acquired by BAE Systems, Dr. Fowler was appointed the technology director of the CCD/CMOS image sensor business.
 He has authored numerous technical papers, book chapters, and patents.
 Dr. Fowler received his M.S. and Ph.D. degrees in Electrical Engineering from Stanford University in 1990 and 1995 respectively.